 Predatory investment is in no sense productive.
 Instead, it takes what others have built up and produced, and expropriates these hard-earned gains for itself.
 It is another example of the wealthy using their power, in this case financial power, to wrest money from others and accumulate as much of it as possible for themselves.
 Predatory investment opportunely expropriates a part of the production, wealth, and profits that are produced by the efforts, labours, ideas, risk-taking, and innovation of others.
 Instead of helping to increase the company’s sales or contributing a new idea or practice, it callously demands that some of those who have contributed to the company’s success be fired, which increases the work that must be done by the remaining employees, while keeping them subjugated with the threat that they may be next on the chopping block.
 In the fullest sense of the word, this kind of investment is parasitic.
 Like bloated vultures or hyenas that opportunely scavenge animals that have been successfully hunted by other predators, predatory investment scavenges the successful business operations and labour of others.
 To allow it to continue its depredations is to allow the avaricious rich to siphon off the wealth that is created by the working classes of society.
 It has been made possible by the highly undemocratic nature of corporations, where the owners and their managers or executives are given what amounts to tyrannical control over the workers, to do with them as they please, at least in an economic sense.

 Predatory investment is no different from the selfish actions of pirates on the seas and thieves and robbers on land in past ages, who took the wealth that was earned and accumulated by the hard work of others.
-Certainly the work of these bandits involved toil and risk, but it was in no sense socially beneficially, and so strenuous efforts were made to eradicate these two kinds of brigandage.
+Certainly the work of these bandits involved toil and risk, but it was in no sense socially beneficially, and so strenuous efforts were made to eradicate these and other kinds of brigandage.
 The same measures must now be taken to curb predatory financial investment in order to check its harmful effects on societies around the world.

 What is true of investment in wealthy countries is also true of certain kinds of investment in poorer countries: their goal is not to help or enrich the poor people who live there, but to enrich the corporations that operate there, which usually means enriching its no-responsibility owners.
 Such investments are not always mutually beneficial, and neither do they create significant employment for the native inhabitants, while they may cause harm to a significant number of the local inhabitants.